Live Seventy Nine

 The music is more energetic and aggressive than the previous albums released on Charisma Records and the album benefited from the rise in popularity of NWOBHM at the time.
 Malcolm Dome reviewed the album for Record Mirror positively, feeling it "should have been a total and utter success fit to rank among the best albums of the year", but "to package here only an extract [of the full show] serves only to do the band a disservice".

 "Shot Down in the Night" had been written by Hawklords keyboardist Steve Swindells for single release, but he departed during the year to record a solo album.
 The single was backed by the non-album cut "Urban Guerrilla" and reached #59 on the UK singles chart.
 Swindells also released a studio version of this track as a single and on his Fresh Blood album which he recorded with King, Lloyd-Langton and Nic Potter.
 "Lighthouse" is from Tim Blake's solo album New Jerusalem.
 "Silver Machine" explodes one minute into the song and is suffixed with "Requiem".
+(In the concert it was segued into Levitation, which the band wasn't ready to show off.)
 A studio version of the new track "Motorway City" was recorded on the following Levitation album.

 No live tour was undertaken to promote the album, just two weekend appearances at the Lyceum Theatre, London on 13 and 20 July, with support from Inner City Unit (with a guest appearance from Lemmy), Androids of Mu, Out on Blue Six, Beatnix and Wah!
 Heat.